Strategic Classification Made Practical: Method

 \subsubsection{Nonlinear classifiers}

 The concave solver can handle only score functions $f$ that are linear in the optimization variables.
 But $f$ need not be linear in the input features $x$; rather, it can be linear in any high-dimensional representation of the inputs, $z=\rep(x)$, $z \in \Z$, such as those obtained from the final hidden layers of neural networks.
-This holds as long as both $f$ and $c$ are defined over this representation (i.e., points move in representation-space). \tocut{In this case:
+This holds as long as both $f$ and $c$ are defined over this representation (i.e., points move in representation-space).\footnote{Cost over representations are sensible, for example, when latent dimensions correspond to meaningful and manipulable real-world properties (e.g., \citet{infogan}). } The response mapping becomes: